 Accountability and Audit

-The Board is responsible for overseeing the preparation of financial statements for the year ended 31 December 2015, which give a true and fair view of the state of affairs of the Group and of the results and cash flows for that financial year.
-In preparing the financial statements for the year ended 31 December 2015, the Board has selected appropriate accounting policies, applied them consistently in accordance with the Hong Kong Financial Reporting Standards and Hong Kong Accounting Standards which are pertinent to its operations and relevant to the financial statements, made judgements and estimates that are prudent and reasonable, and ensured the preparation of the financial statements on the going concern basis.
+The Directors have acknowledged their responsibility in the preparation of all information and representations contained in the financial statements of the Company for the year ended 31 December 2017, which give a true and fair view of the financial position of the Group and of the results and cash flows for that financial year.
+In preparing the financial statements for the year ended 31 December 2017, the Board has selected appropriate accounting policies, applied them consistently in accordance with the Hong Kong Financial Reporting Standards and Hong Kong Accounting Standards which are pertinent to its operations and relevant to the financial statements, made judgments and estimates that are prudent and reasonable, and ensured the preparation of the financial statements on a going concern basis.

 |Services rendered||Fee paid/payable

-|Audit of financial statements||9,239|
+|Audit of financial statements (Note 1)||10,803|

-|Review of interim results||1,430|
+|Review of interim results||1,980|

-|Agreed-upon procedures on quarterly results||1,120|
+|Agreed-upon procedures on quarterly results||1,220|

 Risk Management and Internal Control

-The Board is responsible for the Group’s system of risk management and internal controls and their effectiveness.
-Such a system is designed to prudently manage the Group’s risks within an acceptable risk profile.
-The Board has delegated to management the implementation of such system of risk management and internal controls as well as the review of relevant financial, operational and compliance controls and risk management procedures.
+The Board is responsible for the Group’s risk management and internal control systems and reviews their effectiveness annually.
+Such systems are designed to prudently manage the Group’s risks within an acceptable risk profile and provide reasonable assurance against material misstatement or loss.
+The Board has delegated to management the implementation of the risk management and internal control systems as well as the review of the relevant financial, operational, compliance, risk management and internal control procedures.

-A defined management structure is maintained with specified limits of authority and control responsibilities, which is designed to (a) safeguard assets from inappropriate use; (b) maintain proper accounts; (c) ensure compliance with regulations; and (d) identify, manage and mitigate key risks to the Group.
+A defined management structure is maintained with specified limits of authority and control responsibilities, which is designed to (a) safeguard assets from inappropriate use; (b) maintain proper accounts; (c) ensure compliance with laws and regulations; and (d) identify, manage and mitigate key risks to the Group.

-Shareholders Convening an Extraordinary General Meeting
+Shareholders Convening an extraordinary general meeting

-Details of the procedures for shareholders to propose a person for election as a Director of the Company are available on the Company’s Website.
+Details of the procedures for shareholders to propose a person for election as a Director of the Company are available on the Company’s website.